TULiberalArts/Neuroscience/pages/undergradaute.md

 ### Program Description

-The 4+1 Master in Neuroscience Program offers outstanding Temple University Neuroscience majors the opportunity to earn both the Bachelor of Arts in Neuroscience and the Master of Science in Neuroscience in just 5 years.
+The 4+1 Master in Neuroscience Program offers outstanding Temple University neuroscience majors the opportunity to earn both the Bachelor of Science in Neuroscience and the Master of Science in Neuroscience in just 5 years.
 Admission to the program is highly selective.
-The program is designed to provide a research-intensive experience, advanced coursework and professional development to students who intend to pursue doctoral studies in any of the academic Neuroscience disciplines.
+The program is designed to provide a research-intensive experience, advanced coursework and professional development to students who intend to pursue doctoral studies in any of the academic neuroscience disciplines.

 Students apply to the program in the spring semester of the junior year after completing a minimum of 72 undergraduate credits.
 Additionally, students must have a faculty sponsor who has agreed to mentor the student’s master’s project research during the four-semester program.